-- In the morning after the beans have soaked, drain the water off the beans.
-Add the chicken broth, diced tomatoes, ham hock, onion, jalapeno, garlic, chili powder, onion powder and pepper.
-I wait to add the cilantro, I add it right before serving.
+- Add the chicken broth, diced tomatoes, ham hock, onion, jalapeno, garlic, chili powder, onion powder, and pepper.

 - Cover and cook on LOW for 10 hours, without opening the lid during the cooking time.

-- Remove the ham hock onto a plate, remove any meat you can find off the ham hock, shred and put into the beans, add cilantro, and stir.
-This is the time you will taste and decide how much salt to add.
+- Remove the ham hock onto a plate, remove any meat you can find off the ham hock, shred and put into the beans.